hizbul25/birthday_wish/README.md

 - Run the project:
   `make docker_up`
 - Run migrations: `make docker_makemigrations && docker_migrate`
+- Collect static: `docker-compose run --rm app python manage.py collectstatic`
 - Run seeders:

   - `make docker_create_superuser` Creates a superuser with the username: _admin_ and password: _password_.
-Use these credentials to log in to the admin panel, where you can view books, authors, and API endpoints.
+Use these credentials to log in to the admin panel, where you can view customers, and API endpoints.
   - `make docker_seed_customer` Creates 100 Customer

 - Access (http://localhost:8000) in your browser; the project should be running there.